marcusgia2505/classsExGameInstructions/docs/040_Develop_your_own_games.rst

 Display Condition
 	If showing the element should be contitional (e.g. not for every role or dependent on other variables) you can specify the display condition for an element in the code line that appears when you click on *show display condition*.

-Screenshot 	Name 	Brief description
-Tbnewnew.JPG 	Text Box 	Element to display text (including variables) Inputfield.PNG 	Input Element 	In this element you can insert several input fields.
-Codenew.JPG 	Program Code 	Program snippets can be implemented to calculate results for each subjects.
-Winner.PNG 	Winner's Notification 	If a game is played with real payoffs, this element displays the payoff code to participants. (only works together with winners' draw)
-Matrixpay.JPG 	Payoff Matrix Game 	This is a special element for matrix games.
-Contract participant.JPG 	Contract 	This element allows participants to make contracts Camera.png 	Camera 	This element allows participants to make a photo of themselves.
-Refer.JPG 	Element Reference 	A reference can be used to reuse elements and thereby avoid redundant elements.
-	Javascript 	Program javascript snippets to implement more flexibly

 Text Box
 --------